minimit/gulp-starter-kit/README.md

 - automatic ftp upload
 - imagemin compression settings

+##Js concatenation

+The gulp task does Js compilation and concatenation (to `main.js`) automatically.
+If you want to exclude a file from compilation, just name it with a starting underscore (ex: **_myfile.js**).
+Files starting with "**_**" are excluded but they are still concatenated in the `main.js`.

+##Less Sass compilation

-##Js concatenation and Less Sass compilation
+The gulp task does Less and Sass compilation automatically.

-The gulp task does Js concatenation and Less and Sass compilation, if you want to exclude a file, just name it with a starting underscore (ex: **_myfile.js**).
+If you want to exclude a file from compilation, just name it with a starting underscore (ex: **_myfile.less**).
 Files starting with "**_**" are excluded but you can still import them normally with Less and Sass.

 ##Sourcemaps